Society hotspot: Formation

 There are currently two main hypotheses concerning the cause of volcanic activity.
 The conventional view is that the hotspot is underlain by a mantle plume which has transported hot material from the lower mantle to the surface, creating the chain as the Pacific Plate has moved northwest over the plume.

 Several lines of evidence support this interpretation.
 Age progression along the chain is consistent with estimates of the velocity of plate motion.
 Seismic anomalies have been observed in the upper mantle and found to extend into the uppermost lower mantle, implying that the passage of hot material from the lower to upper mantle is not hindered by the transition zone.
 Magnetotelluric imaging has found higher conductivity in the upper mantle under the active area southeast of Tahiti consistent with anomalously hot rising material.

 There are two competing versions of the mantle plume model.
 One version posits a narrow, discreet plume feeding only the Society hotspot.
 The other proposes a superplume with narrow conduits supplying several hotspots in the south Pacific.
 Evidence for the former model includes magnetotelluric imaging which finds conductivity anomalies of less than 150 km in radius indicating a plume of limited extent and seismic imaging of the transition zone under the Society hotspot which shows a thinned area of less than 500 km implying that the thermal flux from lower to upper mantle is on the scale of a plume rather than a superplume.
-Evidence for the latter model includes seismic imaging of the lower mantle which reveals a large-scale low-velocity anomaly from the base of the mantle to around 1000 km depth, small-scale anomalies in the upper mantle which may be narrow plumes generated by the superplume and intermittent volcanic activity in south Pacific hotspots which contrasts with the persistent volcanism expected for individual plumes.
+Evidence for the latter model includes seismic imaging of the lower mantle which reveals a large-scale low-velocity anomaly from the base of the mantle to around 1000 km depth, small-scale anomalies in the upper mantle which may be narrow plumes generated by the South Pacific superswell and intermittent volcanic activity in South Pacific hotspots which contrasts with the persistent volcanism expected for individual plumes.